-3 Anomalous behavior
+3 Anomalous Behavior

 We made measurements of full well capacity as a function of CCD control voltages.
 We can illuminate a detector with a small subpixel size spot and increase the light intensity until the pixel full well capacity is reached.
 Higher intensities lead to blooming along a column as excess charge spills through the gate barrier potential separating pixels in a column.
 The maximum charge per pixel is then achieved, which we assume to be the full well condition.
 Keeping the vertical low (barrier phase) voltage fixed, we can scan through various vertical high (collecting phase) voltages and determine the maximum charge in a pixel that starts to bloom.
 As expected, the measured full well is a linear function of vertical high voltage, as the potential well becomes deeper.
-This measurement was repeated at different substrate bias levels V{sub} .
-Again as expected, full well capacity remained independent of V{sub} for levels that are not too far from full depletion point (V{sub} more positive than $\approx -30V$), as can be seen on figure 3.
+This measurement was repeated at different substrate bias levels $V{sub}$ .
+Again as expected, full well capacity remained independent of $V{sub}$ for levels that are not too far from full depletion point ( $V{sub}$ more positive than $\approx$ -30V), as can be seen on Fig. 3.

-However, we discovered that once V{sub} is made more negative than -30V, the full well starts to increase to nearly 250,000e-, for some settings more than double the initial capacity.
-We verified that this effect is not caused by gain changes in the CCD output circuit by measuring X-ray response at 5.9 keV.
-V{sub} voltage scans from -20V to -45V show a gain change of approximately 2% over that range, a tiny fraction of the corresponding change of the detector full well.
+However, we discovered that once $V{sub}$ is made more negative than -30V, the full well starts to increase to nearly 250,000e-, for some settings more than double the initial capacity.